telamon/utft/README.md

 According by a mail from the original Author he has already applied my patch and asked me to delete my repository.
 Cool!

-Anyways head over to his page to see if it solves your needs Leonardo/UTFT needs. ( Also it would be cool if he would kindly start using github himself in order to avoid any future confusions )
+Anyways head over to his page to see if it solves your Leonardo/UTFT needs. ( Also it would be cool if he would kindly start using github himself in order to avoid any future confusions )

 ## UTFT - Library